golang/proposal/design/6282-table-data.md

 ### Non-goals

-This proposal intentionally omits many behaviors put forth in Norman’s proposal.
+This proposal intentionally omits several suggested behaviors.
-This is not to say those proposals can’t ever be added (nor does it imply that they will be added), but that they provide additional complications and, in my opinion, do not pull their weight for an initial implementation.
+This is not to say those proposals can't ever be added (nor does it imply that they will be added), but that they provide additional complications and can be part of a separate proposal.

-### Down-slicing
-Norman’s proposal suggested the allowance of "down-slicing", where one could turn, say, a table into a slice with a single element slicing operation

-	slice := table[1,2:10]   // creates a slice of length 8 using the elements
-	                         // from row 1 of the table

-In my opinion, this feature would be nice, but it either requires one of three things

-1. Asymmetry in spec (`t[1,2:10]` is allowed but not `t[2:10,1]`)
-2. Modification of the slice implementation to add a stride field
-3. Have a "1-D table" type which is the same as a slice but has a stride

-Option 3 is, in my opinion, harmful to the language.
-It will cause a gap between the codes that support strided slices and the codes that support non-strided slices, and may cause duplication of effort to support both forms (2^N effort in the worst case).
-On the whole, it will make the language less cohesive.
-Option 1 is a possibility, as it reflects the underlying row-major implementation of the data (required by the spec).
-That said, it could be confusing for users of the language.
-Option 2 would be a significant change to the language, adding memory and cost to a fundamental data structure.
-Such a change would require more commentary and analysis from the community at large.
-In any event, nothing in the proposal prevents any of these options, and it is better to avoid making a change than to add something that must be kept forever.
-This decision can be put off until a later discussion.

 ### Append

-Like Norman’s proposal, this proposal does not allow append to be used with tables.
+This proposal does not allow append to be used with tables.
 This is mainly a matter of syntax.
 Can you append a table to a table or just add to a single dimension at a time?
 What would the syntax be?
-Again, better to leave for later.

 ### Arithmetic Operators

 Some have called for tables to support arithmetic operators (+, -, *) to also work on `[,]Numeric` (`int`, `float64`, etc.), for example